In a land area of 7,349 square kilometers, the diocesan territory covers Tokyo and Chiba prefectures.

 In Tokyo and Chiba prefectures, the population is 19,889,238 at end of 2017.
 Most residents are ethnic Japanese.
 There are also 585,211 non-Japanese people in the territory, according to the Immigration Bureau of Japan.

-In 1846 the Vicariate Apostolic of Japan for the evangelization of Japan was entrusted to the Paris Foreign Mission Society.
+In 1846 the vicariate apostolic of Japan was entrusted to the Paris Foreign Mission Society.
 However, due to the proscription of Christianity at that time, missionaries were unable to enter the country.
 In 1858, after the port cities of Nagasaki, Yokohama, Hakodate and others opened, the first members of the Paris Foreign Mission Society entered Japan and began missionary work.

 Pope John Paul II named Archbishop Shirayanagi a cardinal in November 1994.

-Cardinal Shirayanagi retired for health reasons on June 12, 2000.
+Cardinal Shirayanagi retired due to health reasons on June 12, 2000.
 Bishop Mori also tendered his resignation, which was accepted.

 On the same day, June 12, 2000, Bishop Takeo Okada of Urawa was named as the cardinal's successor and became archbishop.
 He was installed as the head of the archdiocese on Sept.
 3, 2000.